Erin with her hands placed over her heart, honoring the work of self-care healthcare with open eyes and an open heart.

 My mission as a healthcare and service professional is to share the power and benefits of self-care healthcare through embodiment practices (breathing, rolling/self myofascial release, yoga therapy, yoga nidra/non-sleep deep rest, Ayurveda, and movement/mobility).

 My style of teaching is intentional and focuses on alignment while inviting you to listen to your mind, body and breath.
-Curiosity, non-judgement, and self-discovery are words you will hear me use in just about every class or private session.
+Curiosity, non-judgement and self-discovery are words you will hear me use in just about every class or private session.
 I hope that you always leave class or your session feeling as though you have learned something new and created some space.

 Certifications